 Registration number: P No. 012698/02

-Ferrum Lek release form, preparation packaging and composition.
+Ferrum Lek release form, drug packaging and composition.

-Chewable tablets of dark brown color, interspersed with light brown color, round, flat, beveled.
+Chewable tablets are dark brown, interspersed with light brown, round, flat, with a bevel.

 1 tab.